$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Introduction

 In so far as the unstable $\A^1$-homotopy type is concerned, for curves this coincides with their isomorphism class (as schemes).
 In particular $\pi_0^{\A^1}$ of a curve is sufficient to determine its unstable $\A^1$-homotopy type.
 In case of stacky curves it seems reasonable to expect that $\pi_0^{\A^1}$ along with $\pi_1^{\A^1}$ will completely determine unstable $\A^1$-homotopy type.
 In light of this the computation of $\pi_1^{\A^1}$ is an interesting topic which will be explored in a future work.\\

 \textbf{Conventions.} All stacks in the paper are assumed to be separated and tame.
-All sheaves are assumed to be Nisnevich sheaves and torsors are assumed to be \'{e}tale locally trivial unless stated otherwise.\\
+All sheaves are assumed to be Nisnevich sheaves and torsors are assumed to be \'{e}tale locally trivial unless stated otherwise. $\pi_0^{\A^1}(BG)$ will always be assumed to be pointed by the trivial torsor.\\

 \textbf{Outline.} The paper is structures as follows: in Section \ref{section-preliminaries}, we review some basics concepts and definitions of motivic homotopy theory (Section \ref{subsection-motivic-basics}) and algebraic stacks (Section \ref{subsection-stacks-basics}) and in Section \ref{sec3}, we prove Theorem \ref{main1} (see Theorem \ref{3.5}).